jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 mount -t btrfs -o subvol=nixos /dev/mapper/nixos-enc /mnt
 ```

-Here we are presumably doing precisely that.
 First we create a nixos subvolume below the root subvolume,
-eg the nixos operating system will not be installed in the root, but one node
+eg the nixos operating system will not be installed in the root,
-below the root, allowing potentially more being installed.
+but one node below the root,
+allowing potentially more operating systems to be installed on the same
-I think this is a pretty good idea, even though I'm cargo culting,
+partition.
-and reverse explaining my cargo culting behavior.
+Reverse explaining cargo culting behavior,
+this maybe a good idea.

 ```bash
 btrfs subvol create /mnt/var